suhatanriverdi/YelpCamp/README.md

 A comprehensive full-stack web application developed as part of Colt Steele's Udemy web development bootcamp, with a focus on secure user authentication, database management, and responsive UI design for campground reviews.

+## Features
+- Users can create, edit, and remove campgrounds
+- Users can locate their campgrounds, then see the location pins on the world map view
+- Users can review campgrounds, and edit or remove their specific reviews
+- Flash messages regarding actions

 **Screenshots:**
 ![image](https://github.com/shtanriverdi/YelpCamp/assets/36234545/d13da440-d550-4fc9-82a9-43a0065b5cc1)